 Holy moly, I can’t explain enough how much I wish groceries had been more easily available when my kids were younger!
 Today they have places like $5 Meal Plan that create healthy meal plans for you!
 Even better than that, there are a wide variety of options to buy online and save yourself the time and hassle of dragging your kiddos through the energy-sucking process of buying food. –Can you tell I’m a fan?

 Take the time to visit some of these great options that bring groceries right to your front door!

 News flash: you are not Superwoman.
 No one is.
 Do not set goals for yourself that are unattainable.
-Of course there is nothing wrong with aiming to be better, but don’t set too much too fast because chances are you will come out feeling like a failure.
-If you can’t bake cookies for the PTA, homemake all organic baby food, completely breast feed for a year, do your makeup every day, give your husband a back rub, keep the house spotless and maintain 10 friendships then don’t even try!
-If you can keep the house semi presentable, kids alive and put on jeans once a week and feel successful, then just stick with that.
+Of course, there is nothing wrong with aiming to be better but don’t set too much too fast because chances are you will come out feeling like a failure.
+If you can’t bake cookies for the PTA, homemade all organic baby food, completely breastfeed for a year, do your makeup every day, give your husband a back rub, keep the house spotless and maintain 10 friendships then don’t even try!
+If you can keep the house semi-presentable, kids alive and put on jeans once a week and feel successful, then just stick with that.

 As soon as you set too big of goals for yourself, it’s easy to feel instantly overwhelmed.
 Save yourself this inner battle and just don’t do it.